TanishGuleria/AWS-Databricks-Cloud-Integration/README.md

 databricks -v
 ```
-### updating value of config.json file to be used inside the notebooks
+### Updating value of config.json file to be used inside the notebooks
 ```

 $EventHubConnstring  = "test"